Buster Keaton: Return to feature films

 During the autumn of 1964 Keaton was in Canada, starring in the color featurette The Railrodder for the National Film Board of Canada.
 He traveled from one end of Canada to the other on a motorized handcar, wearing his traditional pork pie hat and performing gags similar to those in films that he made 50 years before.
-A black-and-white companion film, Buster Keaton Rides Again (1965), documented Keaton at work during The Railrodder, staging, improving, and rejecting gags on location.
+A black-and-white companion film, Buster Keaton Rides Again (1965), documented Keaton at work during The Railrodder, staging, improving and rejecting gags on location.

 In 1965, he appeared on the CBS television special A Salute to Stan Laurel, a tribute to the comedian and friend of Keaton who had died earlier that year.
-He also played the central role in Samuel Beckett's experimental project Film (1965), directed by Alan Schneider.
+He also played the central role in Samuel Beckett's experimental project Film (1965).

-American International co-produced an Italian comedy, Due Marines e un Generale, co-starring the Italian comedy team of Franco and Ciccio.
-To make it more suitable for American audiences, the studio sent Buster Keaton, Fred Clark, and Martha Hyer to join the cast and crew in Italy.
+American International co-produced an Italian comedy, War Italian Style (1965), co-starring the Italian comedy team of Franco and Ciccio.
+To make it more suitable for American audiences, the studio sent Buster Keaton, Fred Clark and Martha Hyer to join the cast and crew in Italy.
 (While in Italy, Keaton made an appearance at the Venice Film Festival.)
-The completed film was released in 1966 as War Italian Style; his performance (as a German general) is almost entirely in pantomime.
+Keaton's performance (as a German general) is almost entirely in pantomime.

 For his next assignment, Keaton departed Italy for Spain, where Richard Lester's A Funny Thing Happened on the Way to the Forum was filmed in September–November 1965.
 Keaton amazed the cast and crew by doing many of his own stunts.
 His increasingly ill health compelled director Lester to save Keaton's strength for the major stunts and use a double for distant, routine shots of Keaton running.

 Keaton's final appearance on film was in The Scribe, a 1966 safety film produced in Toronto by the Construction Safety Associations of Ontario: he died shortly after completing it.